-We are fortunate to share our beaches with sea turtles, who are among the oldest creatures on earth, and have been returning to nest for more than 100 million years.
-Our nesting beach monitoring program, initiated by Dr. Andre Landry of Texas A&M University, is one of six patrol units on the Texas Coast that provides vital sea turtle nesting data, first responders when sea turtles are sighted by the public, and crucial training to volunteers.
+The Upper Texas Coast nesting beach monitoring program, initiated by Dr. Andre Landry of Texas A&M University and Carole Allen of H.E.A.R.
+T., is one of several patrol units on the Texas Coast that provides vital sea turtle nesting data, first responders when sea turtles are sighted, and crucial training to volunteers.